Take One Gram of Neural Features, Get Enhanced Group Robustness: Experiments

-\paragraph{Comparatives results.} We report quantitative comparisons on Waterbirds, CelebA and COCO-on-Places-224 in Table~\ref{tab:comparative_experiment}.
-First, we observe that \textsc{GramClust} improves worst-group test accuracy over ERM baseline on Waterbirds and CelebA and sys accuracy on COCO-on-Places224.
-More importantly, \textsc{GramClust}\textit{-cv} achieves state-of-the-art performances on group robustness compared to all methods that do not use group labels on the training set.
-On CelebA, which is a large-scale datasets with natural images, our approach outperforms the previous best, JTT \cite{liu2021}, by $21.9$ pts.
-We were not able to scale EIIL \cite{creager21environment} on this dataset due to memory overflow issues.
-Note that \textsc{GramClust}\textit{-orig} uses the same hyperparameters as EIIL, GEORGE and JTT for robust training of the target classifier from predicted group labels, and still displays significant improvements.
-Surprisingly, \textsc{GramClust}\textit{-cv} and \textsc{GramClust}\textit{-orig} outperform GroupDRO on Waterbirds with $85.3\%$ \textit{vs}. $83.9\%$, while the latter method uses true-group labels during training.
-This may be due to the ambiguity of the background in some Waterbirds images.
+We report quantitative comparisons on Waterbirds, CelebA and COCO-on-Places-224 in \cref{tab:comparative_experiment}.
+We observe that \textsc{GramClust} improves worst-group test accuracy over ERM baseline on Waterbirds and CelebA and systematic generalisation on COCO-on-Places224.
+More importantly, \textsc{GramClust}\textit{-cv} achieves state-of-the-art performance on group robustness compared to all methods that do not use group labels on the training set.
+This results show empirically that our proposed approach, using Gram matrices of feature to discover pseudo-groups, which are then used for robust optimization and hyperparameter cross-validation, is very effective for group robustness.
+It also supports that Gram matrices are well suited to capture various types of dataset biases (background for Waterbirds, physical attribute in CelebA, multiple backgrounds in COCO-on-Places-224).
+For instance, on Waterbirds, \textsc{GramClust}\textit{-cv} achieves $85.3\%$ worst-group accuracy compared to the second-best method, JTT, which reaches $82.9\%$.
+The gap is even more pronounced on CelebA where our approach outperforms JTT by $24.3$ pts.
+CelebA constitutes an interesting dataset to evaluate the scalability of methods as the training dataset is composed of ~200k images.
+For instance, we were not able to scale EIIL on this dataset.
+Note that \textsc{GramClust}\textit{-orig} uses the same hyperparameters as EIIL, GEORGE and JTT for robust training of the target classifier from predicted group labels, and still displays significant improvements on the three datasets in terms of worst-group accuracy. \citet{liu2021} reported results that were obtained with early stopping thanks to a small validation set annotated with group labels.
+The authors selected models before convergence (around epoch 3) with low average accuracy on the test set but high worst-group accuracy.
+We argue that it is not a suitable property for a model and prefer models with high accuracy both in average and on the worst group of the test set.
+Surprisingly, \textsc{GramClust}\textit{-cv} and \textsc{GramClust}\textit{-orig} outperform GroupDRO on Waterbirds with $85.3\%$ vs. $83.9\%$, while the latter method uses true-group labels during training.
+Our intuition is that it may be due to the ambiguity of the background in some Waterbirds images.
+We further discuss this result in \cref{subsec:illustration_waterbirds}.
+Overall, these results show that our pseudo-groups on the validation set are relevant to select good hyperparameters and more importantly, that \textsc{GramClust} does not require any group labels during training to achieve group robustness.